Offshore Trust vs. Offshore LLC

 Protection: Trust vs. LLC

 The offshore trust provides stronger protection than the offshore LLC.
-This is not a marginal difference.
 The trust creates a structural barrier that the LLC does not replicate, and the gap becomes decisive when a creditor pursues aggressive enforcement.

 The trust’s core advantage is the impossibility defense.
-When a U.S. court orders the settlor to repatriate trust assets, the settlor can demonstrate that they lack the legal authority to comply.
+When a U.S. court orders the settlor to repatriate trust assets, the settlor can demonstrate a genuine lack of legal authority to comply.
 The foreign trustee holds legal title and controls the assets.
 The trust agreement’s duress clause instructs the trustee not to distribute assets when the settlor is under legal compulsion.
 The trustee, located outside U.S. jurisdiction, is not subject to the court’s contempt power.
-This dynamic has been tested in U.S. courts over several decades, most extensively with Cook Islands trusts, and it has consistently prevented courts from reaching trust assets through the settlor.

 The offshore LLC does not create this impossibility.
 The member who serves as manager retains the legal authority to move, distribute, or repatriate the LLC’s assets.
 When a court orders repatriation, the member cannot claim inability to comply because they demonstrably have the power to do so.
 Courts have held LLC members in contempt for refusing to comply with repatriation orders directed at assets they control.
 The charging order limitation prevents creditors from seizing the membership interest, but it does not prevent courts from ordering the member to act.